Updated for Version 3.0

 Support: ER% > CRIT Rate* > ATK% > ATK > CRIT

-*CRIT Rate has a higher priority when using the Favonius Sword, otherwise ATK% is generally preferred over CRIT Rate or CRIT DMG.
+*CRIT Rate has a higher priority when using the Favonius Sword, otherwise ATK% is generally preferred over CRIT Rate and CRIT DMG.

-Always make sure to get enough ER% before trying to get other substats since using the Elemental Burst as soon as the cooldown ends is essential.
-Geo Traveler generally needs 100% ER as an on-field DPS, ~130% ER as a Quickswap DPS, and ~200% as a Support.
+Always make sure to get enough ER% before trying to get other substats since using the Burst as soon as the cooldown ends is essential.
+Geo Traveler generally needs ~100% ER as an on-field DPS, ~130% ER as a quickswap DPS, and ~200% as a support.

 These are again calculated with very specific assumptions (read below), but the overall best options are very similar to other assumptions as well.
-All the artifact sets are being compared to 2pc Archaic Petra (AP) + 2pc 18% ATK because it’s the most generic option.
+All the artifact sets are being compared to 2pc Archaic Petra (AP) + 2pc 18% ATK.

 |Artifact Set(s)||% 2pc AP 2pc 18% ATK||Notes|